 Djordy Seelmann is a guy driven by purpose.
 He is a tech entrepreneur, he is passionate about real estate and building impactful ventures, and he has always wanted to run a company.
 Today, that’s exactly what he does.

-As the CEO of Housing Anywhere, a Rotterdam-based scale-up that has been transforming the rental market, Djordy has helped grow the company to 140 employees, navigated it through the corona crisis and led four successful acquisitions in the past 12 months alone.
-And there are more and exciting plans lying ahead.
+As the CEO of Housing Anywhere, a Rotterdam-based scale-up that has been transforming the rental market, Djordy has helped grow the company to 140 employees, navigated it through the corona crisis, and led four successful acquisitions in the past 12 months alone.
+And there are more exciting plans lying ahead.

 ‘When I was young, I dreamed of becoming a CEO’

-For Djordy, being in the position he is now is nothing short of a dream come true.
+For Djordy, being in the position he is in now is nothing short of a dream come true.
 “I have always been passionate about tech and when I was little, I wanted to be an inventor,” he says.

 “Then in high school, I wanted to be a manager and an executive.
 I noticed that it was great what you can do with tech, but it’s even greater what you can do with lots of people going for the same mission.
 I am a believer in tech but also in people, so being an executive at a tech company is the best of both worlds.”